 Greendale is a part of the Dementia Friendly America Network

 Due to the large senior population in Greendale and the challenges associated with aging, the Successful Aging in Greendale for Everyone workgroup (SAGE) and its Dementia sub-committee have been working hard to identify and implement ways that Greendale can become more age and dementia friendly.
 The most recent success of this group is the acceptance of Greendale to the Dementia Friendly America network.
 As a dementia-friendly community, we are committed to work with community partners; engage persons with dementia and their caregivers; and collaborate with other agencies to lead and shape our dementia friendly activities, programs and events.

 Dementia is not a specific disease.
 It's an overall term that describes a wide range of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person's ability to perform everyday activities.
-Alzheimer's disease accounts for 60 to 80 percent of cases.
-Vascular dementia, which occurs after a stroke, is the second most common dementia type.
+Alzheimer's disease accounts for 60 to 80 percent of cases and Vascular Dementia, which occurs after a stroke, is the second most common dementia type.
 But there are many other conditions that can cause symptoms of dementia, including some that are reversible, such as thyroid problems and vitamin deficiencies.

 Alzheimer's is a type of dementia that causes problems with memory, thinking and behavior.
 Symptoms usually develop slowly and get worse over time, becoming severe enough to interfere with daily tasks.
 Find out what how typical age-related memory loss compares to early signs of Alzheimer's and other dementias.
-10 Early Signs and Symptoms of Alzheimer's

 What is a Dementia-Friendly Community?
 A dementia-friendly community is a place where individuals with dementia: